xtensor-stack/xtensor/docs/source/compilers.rst

 Everywhere, the handling of `Clang < 3.8` is wrapped with checks for the ``X_OLD_CLANG`` macro.

+The support of `Clang < 4.0` is dropped in xtensor 0.22.

 GCC < 5.1 and ``std::is_trivially_default_constructible``
 ---------------------------------------------------------